rec1215/Project/README.md

 #### <u>Outcomes
 This project will calculate the average total rainfall for a given timeframe pluse create a .csv file which contains daily precipitation data for the given precipitation event.
+In addition, this code plots daily rainfall levels to enable the user to visualize rainfall distribution over the time frame of interest.

 #### <u>Workflow
 <img src="WorkflowSketch.jpg" alt="Workflow" width="500"/>